Our research investigates optimal ways of providing education related to clinical skills.

 Recent studies have investigated the use of simulation to improve performance of a range of clinical skills and the contribution of situation awareness to skill performance.

-We are collaborating on studies with the University of Brighton (Prof Julie Scholes) and Monash University in Melbourne (Assoc Prof Simon Cooper and Leigh Kinsman): current studies underway with this group include:
+We are collaborating on studies with the University of Brighton (Professor Julie Scholes) and Monash University in Melbourne (Associate Professor Simon Cooper and Leigh Kinsman): current studies underway with this group include:

 Studies in the clinical skills laboratories include identifying the impact of different modes of skills learning on student's knowledge and self-efficacy.